Business Glossary

 Static budget

-Some organisations such as non-profits and government departments have a static budget for the year.
+Some organisations such as nonprofits and government departments have a static budget for the year.
 This means that they have a fixed income for the year and may also have fixed expenses.
 A static budget is not influenced by outputs like production or sales.

+However, that’s not to say that only non-profits can use static budgets.
 Many companies use a static budget as a baseline and make adjustments at the end of the year depending on whether more or less is needed.

 Cash flow budget

-A cash flow budget helps to determine how much money is generated by a business in a given time period.
 It tracks income from sales and other revenue streams by closely monitoring accounts receivables.
 It also tracks operational expenses, debt repayments and other outgoings to ensure that there is a safe operating margin.

 Why is budgeting essential for businesses?